warin21/teaching_cs473/README.md

 # CSC 47300: Website Design

-Warin Wohab CSC 473 Senior, 7th semester
+Warin Wohab; CSC 473 Web Design; Senior, 7th semester

 This is an example project.
 It serves a couple purposes.